Okutoyi draws 'familiar foe' at US Open

 Ranked 60th on the current International Tennis Federation (ITF) junior rankings, right-hander Okutoyi,18, has her work cut against the 40th-ranked 17-year-old left-handed player.

-Okutoyi's win-loss record stands at 83-49, while Wuhl's is 86-35, meaning the Kenyan will start as the underdog.
+Okutoyi's win-loss record stands at 83-49, while Kuhl's is 86-35, meaning the Kenyan will start as the underdog.

 The three-time LG/SJAK Sports personality of the month award winner has not had much success in Singles lately, so she will have to go an extra mile on the hard courts of Flushing Meadows in order to realise her dream of dominating both doubles and singles.

-Okutoyi's win rate on hard courts in junior singles stands at 50 while Wuhl's is 62.
+Okutoyi's win rate on hard courts in junior singles stands at 50 while Kuhl's is 62.

 If Okutoyi goes past the German, then she will meet in the second round the winner of the first round match pitting Alyssa Ahn (USA) against eighth-seed Taylah Preston (Australia).